azoth-lang/azoth.language.reference/src/extrema-types.md

 class function returns "`void`" then it can be overridden with a function returning any type.
 Likewise, when evaluating type constraints it is a supertype of all other types.
 This is what makes it an extrema type.

+**TODO:** reconsider `void` top type behavior.
+It seems like it should require an implicit conversion.